 Example: Connecting to GitHub with SSH

-- 1. Create a new GitHub repository. - i For best results, create a new empty repo, with no readme file and no commit history.
+i For best results, create a new empty repo, with no readme file and no commit history.
 This will prevent git push errors.

 Note the user name and email with which you log into the repo provider.